jkk/formative/README.md

       "value and label"

 The :options value can also be a function of no arguments or a Delay object -- either of which must yield a collection in one of the above formats.

+By default, a field with :options set only accepts values from within :options when validated.
+Set `:validate-options` to false on the field to accept any value.

+#### Presentational Field Types

 The following presentational types are also available.
 They are excluded from parsing.